Nucleation and growth for the Ising model in $d$ dimensions at very low temperatures: Isoperimetric results

-containing $\minus$ in the energy landscape associated to the Hamiltonian $H^{n\pm}_{\L}$. \bc{dep} The depth of the metastable cycle $\cC_d^{n\pm}$ is equal to $\G_n$. \ec \bpr With the help of lemma~\ref{prok}, we can compare the energy along a path in $\L$ with $n\pm$ boundary conditions with the energy along a path in $\Z^n$, in such a way that at each index the configurations in each path have the same cardinality.
+\begin{corollary} The depth of the metastable cycle $\cC_d^{n\pm}$ is equal to $\G_n$. \end{corollary} \begin{pf} With the help of Lemma \ref{prok}, we can compare the energy along a path in $\L$ with $n\pm$ boundary conditions with the energy along a path in $\Z^n$, in such a way that at each index the configurations in each path have the same cardinality.
 This construction implies immediately that

-To get the converse inequality we simply consider the reference path in $\L$ with $n\pm$ boundary conditions. \epr \bc{codep} The maximal depth~$\Delta_d^{n\pm}$ of the cycles in a reference cycle path with $n\pm$ boundary conditions is strictly less than~$\G_{n-1}$. \ec \bpr We check that, until the index $m_n$, the energy along the reference path $(\rho^{n\pm}_i,i\geq 0)$ is equal to the energy along the reference path in $\Z^n$ computed with $H_{\Z^n}$.
-The result follows then from proposition~\ref{dee}. \epr
+To get the converse inequality we simply consider the reference path in $\L$ with $n\pm$ boundary conditions. \end{pf} \begin{corollary} The maximal depth $\Delta_d^{n\pm}$ of the cycles in a reference cycle path with $n\pm$ boundary conditions is strictly less than $\G_{n-1}$. \end{corollary} \begin{pf} We check that, until the index $m_n$, the energy along the reference path $(\rho^{n\pm}_i,i\geq0)$ is equal to the energy along the reference path in $\Z^n$ computed with~$H_{\Z^n}$.
+The result follows then from Proposition \ref{dee}. \end{pf}